One thing you don't want to learn from Apple

 Make a special offer & demand a response

-Make a special offer in your main text and show your customer clearly what solution it’s offering.
-Set a time or quantity limit.
+Make a special offer in your main text and clearly describe what solution you're offering.
+Set a cutoff.
 You know people’s tendency to procrastinate.
 Create a sense of urgency.
-The time or quantity limit has to make them take action now.
+A time limit or limited supply pushes customers to take action now.

 Tell your customer exactly what to do

 If your prospective customers need to enter their email address, tell them exactly where to type it.
-If they need to click on a link, make sure that the links or buttons can’t be missed.
+If they need to click on a link, make sure the link can’t be missed.

 Everybody loves free stuff.
-If you’re a wine seller, a great way to kick off the bbq season is to offer a 4+2 free promo.
-Attach a euro value to it, it allows customers to quantify what they’re actually getting.
+If you’re a winemaker, a great way to kick off the barbecue season is to offer a buy 4 get 2 free action.
+Attach a euro value, this allows customers to quantify what they’re actually getting.

-Make a series of follow-up ‘touches’ through different media.
-Not everyone will convert from the first moment, nurture your slow-to-mature prospects.
-They should continue hearing from you regularly.
+Build a series of follow-up ‘feelers’ through different channels.
+Not everyone will convert immediately, so nurture your slow-to-mature prospects.
+They should be hearing from you regularly.